joaotonaco/joaotonaco/README.md

 ## 👋 About me
 Hello there!
-I'm **João Gabriel**, a 16-year-old Brazilian with a growing passion for programming.
+I'm **João Gabriel**, a 17-year-old Brazilian with a growing passion for programming.
 I'm dedicated to improving my skills in the world of coding, and I aspire to work in this field in the future.
-Currently, my primary focus lies in developing projects related to Discord and full-stack web development.
+Currently, my primary focus lies in developing projects related to full-stack web development.

 *front-end developer at [Square Cloud](https://squarecloud.app/) & [Owlivery](https://owlivery.com/)*